NikolayS/postgres_dba/README.md

 ## Compatibility

-Tested on **PostgreSQL 13 through 18** via CI on every commit.
+Tested on **PostgreSQL 13 through 18 and PostgreSQL 19 beta 2** via CI on every commit.
 Older versions (9.6–12) may work but are not actively tested.

 Works with the `pg_monitor` role — superuser is not required for most reports (corruption checks need superuser or explicit `GRANT EXECUTE`).